skywind3000/quickmenu.vim/README.md

 - `action` is a piece of vimscript to be executed when a item is selected.
 - `help` will display in the cmdline if g:quickmenu_options contains `H`.

-Item will be treated as "static text" (unselectable) If `action` is empty. `text` starting with "#" represents a new section.
+A item will be treated as "static text" (unselectable) If `action` is empty. `text` starting with "#" represents a new section.

 Example for `.vimrc`: